 Low histamine nut and seed muesli

-And pizza and cookies!
+And cookies!

 Quinoa porridge